 When you structure Accelerated Protection through TAL Super, your Policy is owned by the Trustee under TAL Super in the Mercer Super Trust.
 The Mercer Super Trust is a regulated superannuation fund regulated by the Australian Prudential Regulation Authority (APRA) under the Superannuation Industry (Supervision) Act 1993 (Cth).
-Mercer pays for the Trustee's costs of running TAL Super.
-TAL makes payments to Mercer towards the costs of running TAL Super.
-These costs are not an additional cost to you.
+The Trustee's costs of running TAL Super are met by a payment from TAL Services as well as from fund reserves.
+These costs are not an additional cost